-While our role in society has undergone profound changes since our foundation in 1654, we remain first and foremost a college – dedicated to the education and training of doctors .
-We are committed to helping doctors enhance their skills, competencies and professionalism throughout their working lives.
+While our role in society has undergone profound changes since our foundation in 1654, we remain first and foremost a college dedicated to education and training.
+We are committed to helping doctors and healthcare professionals enhance their skills, competencies and professionalism throughout their working lives.

 We are proud of our status as an independent authority on specialist medicine and we will continue to advocate policies and practices that are in the best interests of patients and those who care for them.

-This network provides the knowledge, expertise and commitment that allows us to train and educate doctors and drive constant improvements in patient care.
+This network provides the knowledge, expertise and commitment to enable us to achieve our strategy and drive constant improvements in patient care.

 Our Members identify themselves with the post-nominal letters MRCPI.
 Our Fellows use the post-nominal FRCPI.